superbrown/gwt_super-spell/README.md

 they're familiar with.

-I eventually ported the Vocabulary module to Android because it worked well with the platform.
-It's available for free at the Play store: https://play.google.com/store/apps/details?id=com.superbrown.vocabBlaster
+I eventually ported the Vocabulary portion of it to Android because it worked well with the platform.
+It's available for free at the Play Store: https://play.google.com/store/apps/details?id=com.superbrown.vocabBlaster